 But manually managing data on a spreadsheet can be tempered and fooled around with, leading in some cases to a biased or manipulative interpretation.

 So the problem at hand still remains and begs for an answer to the bigger question “What can be done to develop the most probable solution?”

 Here are a few tips to handle these situations effectively:

 - The BI tools subscribed should not just give attractively designed and “mesmerizing” information but should provide insight that is specifically suited to make better business decisions.

 - Instead of relying on tools to give standard reports, companies should demand their vendors deliver highly customized tools to better suit their organization, their data, and their decision-making process.

 - Spreadsheet integration can help users to further analyze the data provided by the tool.

 - All the key stakeholders and decision-makers should be involved at the time of designing and deploying the BI tool/software.
 Don’t leave lower-level decision-makers out or include them as an afterthought.

 - Employees should be well trained on how to extract meaningful, actionable information from the BI reports provided to them.

-A BI project should not be seen as just a way to explore data or experiment with visualization, but a way to get meaningful information which can help different individuals, departments and organizations make better decisions that ultimately, run their business more efficiently.
+A BI project should not be seen as just a way to explore data or experiment with visualization, but as a way to get meaningful information that can help different individuals, departments, and organizations make better decisions that ultimately, run their business more efficiently.